MATT KUCHAR USES PRESIDENTS CUP DONATION TO HELP CAMP TWIN LAKES

 “We are so grateful to Matt for helping create this opportunity for our campers to build confidence, independence, community, and healing through his support of Camp Twin Lakes.”

-A seven-time winner on the PGA TOUR – including THE PLAYERS Championship in 2012 – Kuchar’s donation aided CTL in hosting a record 3,600 Georgia children and young adults this summer alone.
+A nine-time winner on the PGA TOUR – including THE PLAYERS Championship in 2012 – Kuchar’s donation aided CTL in hosting a record 3,600 Georgia children and young adults in the summer of 2018.
 Several of these campers attend the CTL Golf Tournament each year and have developed a bond with Kuchar, including Noel Reese, a 14-year-old who has epilepsy and is an avid golfer.

 “Camp is a wonderful experience, especially if you are at a camp where everyone is like you,” Noel said.
 “At CTL, you can be a regular kid.
 You can do anything you set your mind to.